State Aid and Tax Rulings

 When do national tax rulings violate EU state aid rules?
 Does the European Commission's approach raise concerns about Member State Sovereignity and what is the impact on corporate investments in Europe?

 Multinational companies pay taxes in different jurisdictions which have different tax rates.
-Hence, they can develop incentives to allocate a high share of profit to low tax jurisdictions and a low share of profit to high tax jurisdictions.
+Hence, to maximize their after-tax profits, they may have the incentive to allocate a high share of profit to low tax jurisdictions and a low share of profit to high tax jurisdictions.
 National tax authorities may give companies specific rulings relevant to their business models to clarify how their corporate tax will be calculated.
 While such tax rulings are legal in general, they may violate state aid rules if they use methodologies to establish transfer prices with no economic justification and which unduly shift profit to reduce the taxes they pay.
-At this event we will address the following questions:

 Check-in and lunch